sarahbaker/www.bakertunes.com/pages/composer/index.md

   - '#footer'
 ---

-<big><strong>I have composed music since I was eight.
-My love of singing and melody combines with my interest in the polyphony of the Baroque period and the dissonance of Twentieth Century composers.</strong></big>
+<big><strong>I have always enjoyed composing music.
+My love of singing and melody now combines with my interest in the polyphony of the Baroque period and the dissonance of Twentieth Century composers.</strong></big>

 I have been Composer in Residence for [Services For Education](https://www.servicesforeducation.co.uk/) since 2012 and have specialised in songs and Musicals for schools and choirs.